 - 6368 motor

 - 6385 motor

 Riding an electric skateboard is the new black and a dream for every skateboard lover.
 E-boards are the new hype of town and are worth the hype because they give you the same skateboarding thrill, with lesser effort and more comfort.

 With a non-electric skateboard pushing the strong foot against the ground is the norm.
 But all that is changing now with the promotion of these electric lovelies.

-If you’re new to the world of skateboarding or the use of electric skateboards itself but willing to part with a huge chunk of money to get your dream skateboard, it is important that you give consideration to what type of motor it runs on.
-This is because it could well turn out to be a huge determinant of how you eventually see your e-board buy in the end.
+If you’re new to the world of skateboarding or the use of electric skateboards but willing to part with a huge chunk of money to get your dream skateboard, you must consider what type of motor it runs on.
+This is because it could well turn out to be a huge determinant of how you eventually see your e-board buy.

-If that is the case, you might need to start by figuring out what your absolute musts and must-not are with a view to figuring out what electric skateboards fit well into your needs and requirements.
+If that is the case, you might need to start by determining what your absolute musts and must-not are to determine what electric skateboards fit well into your needs and requirements.

-For example, if you are sure you do not want a noisy skateboard, you need not spend time researching on belt-driven skateboards neither would you consider boards run by hub motors if you are particular about purchasing electric skateboards with high torque.
+For example, if you are sure you do not want a noisy skateboard, you need not spend time researching belt-driven skateboards nor would you consider boards run by hub motors if you are particular about purchasing electric skateboards with high torque.